 The Honda interior is well built and uses a mix of soft-touch materials mainly for the upper section of the front cabin and hard plastics for the lower sections.
 The faux stitching on the dash adds to the perception of luxury.

-The CR-V interior isn’t as solidly built as say the VW Tiguan, however the differences in build quality is marginal these days.
-And we do have a Tiguan long termer and I can say the CR-V has significantly better perceived quality.
+The CR-V interior isn’t as solidly built as say the VW Tiguan, however, the differences in build quality are marginal these days.
+And we do have a Tiguan long-termer and I can say the CR-V has significantly better-perceived quality.
 That is to say the Honda CR-V feels like a better quality vehicle compared to the Tiguan.